fzyzcjy/flutter_rust_bridge/book/src/contributing/architecture.md

 [^1]: When behind a `ffi.Pointer`, they are their respective types from `dart:ffi`: `ffi.Int8`, `ffi.Int16`, etc.
 [^2]:
-    These types are unspported on Web by `dart:typed_list`, so this library provides a barebores shim over the JS native types.
+    These types are unsupported on Web by `dart:typed_list`, so this library provides a barebores shim over the JS native types.
     If you wish to use these types, replace all `dart:typed_list` imports with this library.

 [^3]: The `Pointer` JS type is provisional and may be removed in the future.